Sandy Continues to Reveal Inequality Gaps

 Young immigrants say DACA is not enough

 On June 16th, the Obama Administration announced the Deferred Action for Childhood Arrivals program, known as DACA.
 To date, about 82,000 undocumented applicants have applied to the program.
 Most of the applicants were brought to this country illegally as minors.
 Last week, officials announced that 29 of them have been approved.
-Tenzin Shakya, of Columbia radio news talked to two applicants who qualify for the program.
+I spoke with two applicants who qualify for the program.
 One is applying, and the other is not.

 Second Generation Tibetan in Exile

-Six decades after the invasion of Tibet, young Tibetans are finding it difficult to travel to adapt in the west.
+Six decades after China occupied Tibet, young Tibetans are finding it difficult to define their identity in the west.
 Khenrab Palden moved to New York two years ago, and just recently joined the Tibetan Freedom Movement.
-He said he wants to be an active participant in the community, which helps him preserve his cultural traditions.
+He says he wants to be an active participant in the community, which helps him preserve his cultural traditions.